Brusilov offensive: Battle

 On 11 June, Felix Graf von Bothmer's South Army prepared a counterattack using Arthur Arz von Straußenburg's VI Corps.
 However, Scherbachev was ready and the front line remained unchanged.

 On 11 June, while pursuing the Austro-Hungarian Army in Bukovina, Russian forces inadvertently crossed into Romanian territory, where they overwhelmed the border guard at Mamornița and had a cavalry patrol disarmed and interned at Herța.
 Having no intention to force the hand of the Romanian government, the Russians quickly left Romanian territory.

 Lechitsky kept the 23rd and 41st Army Corps moving westward, while the 12th and 11th Army Corps advanced south to capture Czernowitz, and 3rd Cavalry Corps threatened Kolomea.
-By 12 June his Russian troops were attacking Austro-Hungarian positions along the Pruth, and crossing that river by 14 June.
+By 12 June his Russian troops were attacking Austro-Hungarian positions along the Prut, and crossing that river by 14 June.
 By then, the Austro-Hungarian losses amounted to 205,000, of which 150,000 were prisoners.

 On 17 June, the Russians captured Czernowitz, and Alexeyev transferred the 3rd Army from Evert's West Front to Brusilov's Southwest Front.
 Meanwhile, Bothmer's South Army prepared to attack southwards, hoping Pflanzer-Baltin's 7th Army could hold its ground.

 On 18 June, Lechitsky was able to capture Kolomea.
 On 19 June, Russian cavalry, led by Mikhail Promtov crossed the Siret, and on 20 June reached the Carpathian Foothills.
 However, by the end of June, Southwest Front's casualties amounted to a costly 285,000.

 On 15 June, Linsingen ordered a counterattack, concentrating around the Lutsk salient formed by Kaledin's offensive.
 Attacking forces included Puhallo's 1st Army, Tersztyánsky's 4th Army, Georg von der Marwitz's German X Corps, and Gruppe Bernhardi.
 However, after three days of fighting, little was changed in the position of the front lines, even after the addition of Gruppe Falkenhayn on 21 June.
 Linsingen then decided to reinforce that attack group in a thrust towards Lutsk, but under the command of Marwitz, with the attack to commence on 30 June.
 Brusilov was preparing his own continued offensive, with Leonid Lesh's 3rd Army advancing towards Pinsk, Kaledin's 8th Army towards Kovel, the 11th Army towards Brody, while the 7th and 9th Armies continued their advance.
 Brusilov met the German attacks on the Lutsk salient flanks by attacking in turn the German flanks.
 However, the Germans achieved only moderate success, pushing back the Russian 45th Army Corps 5km.

 From 27 June to 3 July 1916, Brusilov carried out, on his own initiative, the deportation of 13,000 German civilians from the Volhynian areas that had been conquered during the offensive.